Learn how Crestron Flex bridges the video conferencing gap in the hybrid workplace

 Keep reading to learn more about native video conferencing, BYOD solutions, and why you can (and should) have both in your hybrid workplace.

 Bring your own beer to the party?
 How about bring your own device (BYOD) to the office meeting?
-As employees start returning to the office in Tempe, AZ, and across the globe, employers are seeking innovative touchless AV solutions to host meetings and collaborate safely.
+As employees start returning to the office, employers are seeking innovative touchless AV solutions to host meetings and collaborate safely.
 Luckily, all-in-one communication and collaboration solutions like Zoom Rooms and Crestron conference rooms offer plenty of tools, features and integrations that promote low-touch or no-touch meetings while also prioritizing video conferencing to bring in remote team members.

 Keep reading to learn how your business can take a hands-off approach while keeping everyone connected.